Shilin Guangji: Editions

 The first edition of Shilin Guangji initially compiled information to prepare students for civil service examinations.
 Later throughout the Yuan and subsequent dynasties, various additions were made to the text in reprinted editions.
 Based on studies of taboo characters preserved in certain Japanese editions of the Shilin Guangji, the first edition was published in the late Song before its fall.
 It was then expanded and republished many times during the Yuan and in subsequent dynasties and in Japan, giving the Shilin Guangji an extensive history of publication.

 Zhonghua edition

 In 1963, the Zhonghua Book Company photocopied a printed edition of the Shilin Guangji during the reign of Yuan Wenzong Jayaatu Khan Tugh Temür (r.
-1330–1333, Zhishun 至顺) from the Jian'an Chunzhuang Academy (建安椿庄书院).
+1330–1333, Zhishun至顺) from the Jian'an Chunzhuang Academy (建安椿庄书院).
 This version was often quoted in academic circles.
 The Zhonghua photocopy edition was distributed widely by The Commercial Press and photographed by the Palace Museum before the Second Sino-Japanese War.
 Moreover, the scholar Hu Daojing (胡道静) added a preface detailing Chen Yuanjing's life and the contents of the edition of the Shilin Guangji.